buncieboy/vog_oracles/README.md

 #### To use
 Set ATHEON constant to true if in Atheon room, false for oracles/templar.
 Run main.py.
 Your audio inputs will be listed numbered from 0 upwards, type the number for the audio input you want and press enter.

 You will need to modify the constants for better results.
 DECIBEL_CUTOFF helps to isolate background noise, but if too high it will prevent proper note detection.
 Debug modes will help with fine-tuning the constants.
+Variables might need to change between rooms.
+I found I had to drop my decibel cutoff from 20 to 15 for Atheon.

 You can change the note_to_location function to modify the callouts you want to use.
 By default it uses 1-7 left to right for oracles, and far/close left/middle/right for Atheon.